WICG/turtledove/FLEDGE.md

     https://www.kv-server.example/getvalues?hostname=publisher.com&keys=key1,key2

+This URL is constructed in the following way:
-The base URL `https://www.kv-server.example/getvalues` comes from the interest group's `trustedBiddingSignalsUrl`, the hostname of the top-level webpage where the ad will appear `publisher.com` is provided by the browser, and `keys` is a list of all keys specified in `trustedBiddingSignalsKeys` dictionary, perhaps coalesced (for efficiency) across any number of interest groups that share a `trustedBiddingSignalsUrl`.
+- The base URL `https://www.kv-server.example/getvalues` comes from the interest group's `trustedBiddingSignalsUrl`.
+- The hostname of the top-level webpage where the ad will appear is provided by the browser as `?hostname=publisher.com`.
+- To derive the `keys` parameter, all values in the `trustedBiddingSignalsKeys` dictionary are concatenated.
+  - For example: `trustedBiddingSignalsKeys={'product_keys': ['key1, 'key2'], 'campaign_keys': ['key3', 'key4', 'key5']}`
+    would result in `&keys=key1,key2,key3,key4,key5` being added to the URL.
+  - `keys` may be coalesced (for efficiency) across any number of interest groups that share a `trustedBiddingSignalsUrl`.
+  - Note that `trustedBiddingSignalsKeys` is a dictionary from custom owner-specified strings, to lists of string keys.
+The purpose of this structure is to enable a more flexible daily update mechanism (see the specification of `dailyUpdateUrl` for more details).

 The response from the server should be a JSON object whose keys are key1, key2, etc., and whose values will be made available to the buyer's bidding functions (un-coalesced).

-Note that `trustedBiddingSignalsKeys` is a dictionary from custom owner-specified strings, to lists of string keys.
-The purpose of this structure is to enable a more flexible daily update mechanism (see the specification of `dailyUpdateUrl` for more details).
-To derive the `&keys` parameter used in the HTTP query, all values in the dictionary are concatenated.